Neriamarillo/Weather_Data_to_DB/README.md

 - Maximum Temperature of day

 ## Load
-Load the dataframe to a MySQL database hosted locally.
+Load the dataframe to a MySQL database hosted locally using the mysql.connector.